lczyk/single_file_modules/README.md

 - The use of double underscore prefix (e.g. `__variable`) in non-python functions (aka. `__init__` or `__call__` are obviously ok) is heavily discouraged.
 While functions/variables can be marked as private with single underscore, python applies some additional name mangling to `__` names which makes them less accessible to the user.
 This goes against the spirit of SFMs.
 - Majority of the checks ought to be done in tests.
 We don't mind having fat tests.
 We do want to keep the SDFs themselves clean and small.

+## Tools

+While not part of the spec, here are the tools i try to use with all the SDFs.
+These may change as python tooling evolves.

+- black
+- ruff
+- uv
+- tox
+- mypy

+Each SDF is tested in github ci actions too 👍

 ## Install

 Just copy the single-module file to your project and import it.